xwiki-contrib/xwiki-restserver/README.md

 </dependency>
 ```

-Then, implement some REST resources by creating XWiki components (must be singleton):
+Then, implement some REST resources by creating XWiki components (must be singleton), using the JaxRS Standard:

 ```java
 @Path(HelloWorldResource.PATH)  // URL of the resource